 The symptoms of IST may look like other health problems.
 Always see your healthcare provider for a diagnosis.

-You might be more likely to have symptoms from IST if you have another kind of heart problem.
+You might be more likely to have symptoms from IST if you have another heart problem.
 These symptoms might come on in response to a trigger such as caffeine.
 These symptoms may happen from time to time over months or years.
-In some people, these symptoms go away after several months.
+In some people, these symptoms go away after a few months.

 How is inappropriate sinus tachycardia diagnosed?

 Your healthcare provider will review your health history and do a physical exam.
 They can easily notice a fast heartbeat by taking your pulse.
-But, it is important to rule out other causes for the fast heartbeat.
-It is also important to learn what type of tachycardia is present.
+But it's important to rule out other causes for the fast heartbeat.
+It's also important to learn what type of tachycardia is present.
 Other types of tachycardia may need different treatment.

 Your healthcare provider might use tests to help make this diagnosis.
 These include:

-- Electrocardiogram, to analyze the heart’s electrical rhythm and the type of tachycardia
+- Electrocardiogram.
+This is done to analyze the heart’s electrical rhythm and the type of tachycardia.

-- Continuous monitoring of the heart rhythm (Holter monitor), to check the rhythm for a longer period of time
+- Continuous monitoring of the heart rhythm (Holter monitor).
+This checks the rhythm for a longer period of time.

-- Blood tests, to look for other causes of the fast heartbeat
+- Blood tests.
+These are done to look for other causes of the fast heartbeat.

-- Echocardiogram, to check the size, structure, and pumping of the heart
+- Echocardiogram.
+This checks the heart's size, structure, and pumping ability.

-- Chest X-ray, to view the heart and lungs
+- Chest X-ray.
+This is done to view the heart and lungs.

-IST is sometimes diagnosed in error as an anxiety disorder.
+IST is sometimes diagnosed by mistake as an anxiety disorder.